 “Well, cap, it’s all the vets but you and while I was the only one to bet on the newbie, the safe bet was you beating the young groper so badly he would need a couple of days of rest before he willingly went anywhere.
 Technically, that still remains to be seen, but I doubt it.
 We’ve got two other bets on you killing the guy because he fought back well enough to need it.”

 I nodded as I swallowed the gristly piece of meat.
 “Sounds about right.
-Luke didn’t want to wait up to see how it turned out?”
+Lucas didn’t want to wait up to see how it turned out?”

 “He’s got second guard shift tonight, Marshall, as do you.
 Finish eating and let me take care of cleaning up so you can get some sleep.”
 Natalie stuffed the money away and started picking up the cookware and food.
 I finished my bowl of soup and snatched another out of the pot before Camille sealed it up for the night.
 After finishing my food and cleaning myself up as best as I could with the last bits of my tube of toothpaste, I wrapped myself in my sleeping back and lost track of time until I was shaken away by Lucas.